RecapAnon/HydrusTagger/README.md

 This command:
 - Searches for files in Hydrus with the "animated" tag.
-- Retrieves each file and extract the middle frame if it's a video
+- Retrieves each file and extracts the middle frame if it's a video.
 - Generates tags using DeepDanbooru and GPT-4 Vision.
 - Applies the combined tags to the specified service.